Neptune430/Cypher-Your-IT-Cybersecurity-Study-Session-Planner/README.md

 ## 🧠 What is PartyRock?

 PartyRock is Amazon's no-code AI application builder — think of it as the visual, accessible front end to **Amazon Bedrock**, the same enterprise-grade AI infrastructure used by Fortune 500 companies.
-PartyRock allows builders to create fully functional, shareable AI applications using drag-and-drop widgets — no coding, no AWS account, and no credit card required.

 > **The distinction that matters:** PartyRock is the platform.
 The applications built on it — the problem framing, the input structure, the output logic, the use case — those belong to the builder.